The Arctic

 Permafrost

-Vast Northern (subarctic) peat-rich wetlands are already emitting more methane.
+Vast Northern (subarctic) peat-rich wetlands have already been emitting more methane.

-Permafrost has been thawing for years and is emitting methane, much more CO2 than expected, and nitrous oxide- which is irreversible.
+Permafrost has been thawing for years and is emitting methane, much more CO2 than expected, and nitrous oxide- which is all irreversible.
+CO2 emissions triggered at 1.5°C is huge.

-Arctic continental shelf methane hydrate (frozen sold methane) under Arctic sea warming will emit methane slowly for 1000s of years an explosive release considered unlikey is possible
+Arctic continental shelf methane hydrate (frozen sold methane) under Arctic sea warming will emit methane slowly for 1000s of years.
+An explosive release is considered unlikely.